Super Bowl LX: Winner odds & favourites

 Seattle Seahawks are the current favourites

-The Seattle Seahawks are the new favourites to win Super Bowl LX, according to the latest odds from Ladbrokes.
+The Seattle Seahawks are the favourites to win Super Bowl LX, according to the latest odds from Ladbrokes.

 Super Bowl LX winner odds